txt/se24fall/docs/syllabus.md

       > nominal **and** off nonimal cases

 ## for essay
-9. ensure it is usinng software
+- ensure it is usinng software
+- standard structure (abstract, intro...)

 ## rubric for projects
 - no keys or passwords in files